SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 - From DataMiner **10.3.0 [CU6]/10.3.4** onwards, in addition to Microsoft .NET Framework 4.8 and .NET 5.0, .NET **6.0** is also required.

 > [!NOTE]
-> We recommend to always upgrade to the latest .NET Framework version.
+> We recommend always upgrading to the latest .NET Framework version.

 ## Cassandra requirements